openfisca/openfisca-doc/README.md

 ## Technical choices

 OpenFisca is written in the [Python](http://www.python.org/) programming language.
+It is compatible with version 2.7.

 OpenFisca can calculate tax and benefit variables on test cases (a person or a household) or population data (real data or survey data).